 Prince Andrew’s response

-So, what now?
+So, what next?
 It looks like the prosecution may be focusing their efforts on Maxwell, but that doesn’t exactly expunge Prince Andrew.
-Back in NYC yesterday, prosecutors reiterated that the investigation was ongoing and charges could still be brought against any co-conspirators.
+In August, NYC prosecutors reiterated that the investigation was ongoing and charges could still be brought against any co-conspirators.

 One thing is clear, this isn’t over.